About Welcome to Music

 These resources are used extensively in early childhood centres and schools in Australia, New Zealand,

-Singapore, Malaysia, China, UK, Canada and the USA.
+Singapore, Malaysia, China, UK, Canada and all around the world.

 Susie and Phil have been commissioned to write many compositions including ‘Hearts in Harmony’ for Playworks – theme song for a series of videos called ‘Together we make a Difference’ and ‘Island in the Sky’ for the Dandenong Ranges Music Council – a song written for children and families affected by the devastating bushfires in the Dandenongs in 1997.
 Also, their song ‘Strive for the Highest’ was written for Penhros College in Perth to celebrate their 50th anniversary and performed as part of the Hillsongs Choral Festival in 2004.